 Let's start with what a fluid cushion is.
 Fluid cushions have a foam base (above left) to provide support and stability to the femurs and a contoured well in which a fluid insert sits (above centre) to provide pressure management at the pelvis.
 The cushion cover provides the final layer of pressure management protection (above right).

-Many cushion owner's manuals recommend monthly cleaning and maintenance to help extend the life of a cushion.
+Many cushion owner's manuals recommend monthly cleaning and maintenance to help extend the life of the cushion.
 Maintenance for a fluid cushion is easy.
-First, check the cover for tears and excessive wear and replace if ripped, torn, or otherwise not fully functional.
+First, check the cover for tears or excessive wear and replace if ripped, torn, or otherwise not fully functional.
 Then inspect the fluid pad for punctures or any other abnormalities.
 If the fluid pad feels firmer in one area, knead the fluid back into its original consistency (or contact a local authorized supplier).
-Also, check the foam base to ensure foam consistency.
-2
+Also, check the foam base to ensure foam consistency.2

 On the opposite end of the spectrum, a person with a lot of excess adipose tissue at the buttocks may benefit from an underfill of fluid volume if the femurs are not fully supported on the foam base.
 Without an underfill in this example, the person with excess tissue may be perched "on top" of the well with loading through the distal aspect of the femurs.
 An underfill for a person with excess adipose tissue at the buttocks may facilitate optimal pelvic immersion into the well of the cushion and optimal pressure distribution through the length of the femurs.